bigmao8576/WGAN-GP-Tensorflow2/README.md

 2. Critic:

 Just three dense layers.
-The activation functions of the first two layers are leaky_relu.
-Some online documents used sigmoid as the last layer activation for critic, but we found unstability during trainning ('nan' values).
-So no activation function is used for the last layer.
+The activation functions of the first two layers are leaky_relu. **Some online documents used sigmoid as the last layer activation for critic, but we found unstability during trainning ('nan' values).** So no activation function is used for the last layer.

 **Training**

-1. I found gradient exploding when training WGAN.
-So I implemented gradient-clipping
+1. I found **gradient exploding** when training WGAN.
+So I implemented gradient-clipping.
-2. For generater, the optimizer is Adam, while RMSprop for critic
+2. For generater, the optimizer is Adam, while RMSprop for critic.
 3. A flag function was used for iteratively examining the generated data, once these data meet some criterion, the training stops.

 The training curves are shown as follows: